tstillwell/appengine_multiblog/README.md

 The anti-CSRF tokens are used per session and once the session is expired or logged out the token is invalidated.

+#### Changing the style & customizing look and feel
+The app uses default (uncustomized) Bootstrap hosted on MaxCDN for faster page load speeds and simple design.

+The app also uses jQuery.

+You can remove bootstrap and jquery entirely if you want by removing the links in the `<head>` section of `base.html` and writing your own css.

+Keep in mindthat if you remove bootstrap then any modals will have to be replaced/redesigned as they will not work without bootstrap.
+The same goes for glyphicons that are used throughout the design.

+The default CSS is stored in /static/main.css and can be changed or overwritten to meet your needs.

+Google Fonts are also used in the default setup and can also be changed/reconfigured if you would like to use different fonts, by replacing the link in `base.html`

 ## Limitations

 #### Free Tier